ungoldman/init-module/README.md

 init-version = "1.0.0-alpha"
 ```

 All configuration above can be set with `npm set`, which is just a shortcut for `npm config set`.
-You can also edit your `.npmrc` manually if you prefer.
+You can also edit your `.npmrc` manually if you prefer (`npm config edit` will open your global `.npmrc` file with your default editor).

 Running `npm init` in an empty directory with the above configuration, I get the following: